john-friedman/datamule-python/readme.md

 This is currently a low priority issue.
 Let me know if you need the data, and I'll move it up the priority list.

 ## Roadmap
+- [ ] mulebot - look at adding summarization.
+Add some protections to too many tokens being used + add options to allow summarization etc.
+- [ ] Make sure mulebot is stateless.
 - [ ] Fix code debt.
-- [ ] refactor downloader, and setup retriever. probably using urllib or requests for one-time
 - [ ] filing viewer band-aid fix. will wait until mule parser update to devote more effort
 - [ ] Paths may be messed up on non windows devices.
 Need to verify.
-- [ ] Consider change from function calling to using ell.
 - [ ] Analytics?

 ## Contributing